 Despite the fact that it has become a burgeoning trend in the beverage world, cold-brew coffee is still a relatively unknown quantity to the average person on the street.

 In a very unscientific poll that I conducted, the majority of people that I talked to had heard of cold-brew coffee but couldn’t give me a good answer as to what it is and why people should be drinking it.
 And to be perfectly honest, I was pretty in the dark about cold-brew as well.

 While I know that choosing organic coffee is a must, because coffee is one of the most chemically-treated crops in the world, I, too, had many questions about this increasingly popular drink.

-So, in honor of National Cold-Brew Coffee Day, which happens to be today, I reached out to Chris Campbell, CEO and Co-Founder, of Chameleon Cold-Brew to help clear up any confusion and here is what he had to say.
+So, in honor of National Cold-Brew Coffee Day, which happens to be today, I reached out to Chris Campbell, co-founder of Chameleon Cold-Brew to help clear up any confusion and here is what he had to say.